arnaudbos/i-rant/content/loom-part-2-blocking.md

 underlying `read` system call dominates our application.

 If we track its call stack to find its origin, we stumble upon `lambda$run$1`.
-Which, in fact, is the call to the astutely named `blockingRequest` method inside of the _gateway_ service:
+Which, in fact, is the call to the astutely named `blockingRequest` method, inside of the _gateway_ service:

 ```java
 class SyncGatewayService {